brucefan1983/gpuqt/README.md

 ## Analyzing the results

-Go to the folders `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized` and run the `MATLAB` scripts.
-You should get similar figures as in Ref.
-[3].
+Go to the working directories and run the `MATLAB` scripts we have prepared.
+After getting familiar with the output files, one can analyze the results using her/his favorite computer language(s).

 ## Authors